Mammals of Picos d’Europa & Asturias, Northern Spain. Iberian Wolves, Brown Bears and Wild Cats. Cetaceans.

 The minimum is 4 and the maximum is 10.

 This tour has two (or more) options for travel.
 The first is by ferry* from Plymouth (outbound only) or Portsmouth (outbound and return) across the Bay of Biscay to Santander.
 Cetacean-watching on board.
-Otherwise you can fly direct to Santander returning from Oviedo.
+Otherwise you can fly direct to and return from Santander.
 If flying the itinerary is 7 days in total, if by ferry 9 days in total.
-Places on the ferry are not guaranteed until you book and may not be available closer to the time of departure so book early if you want to ensure a place on the ferry (it’s a busy time of year for the ferries!). *Please note that the ferry option may incur a supplement.
+Places on the ferry are not guaranteed until you book and may not be available closer to the time of departure so book early if you want to ensure a place on the ferry (it’s a busy time of year for the ferries!). *Please note that the ferry option does incur a supplement.

 Though it can reach 30°C or more in the valleys at this season it is often much cooler in the mountains, especially early morning and evenings.
 Rain is likely during the tour and is occasionally prolonged though thankfully it doesn’t seem so cool in such summer rain as when we experience it in the UK!